theobald-software/theobald-software.github.io/content/_en/board-connector/security/server-security.md

 ### Running a service under a Windows service account

-When restricting access to Windows AD users, the BOARD Connector service must run under a dedicated service account.
+When restricting access to Windows AD users, the Board Connector service must run under a dedicated service account.
-The procedure to run the BOARD Connector service under a Windows service account is the same as [Running the Xtract Universal Service under a Windows Service Account](../../xtract-universal/advanced-techniques/service-account).
+The procedure to run the Board Connector service under a Windows service account is the same as [Running the Xtract Universal Service under a Windows Service Account](../../xtract-universal/advanced-techniques/service-account).

 *********
 #### Related Links